-Capital cannot be freely allocated to single members within S-Finanzgruppe, and the risk of renewed cases of distress as a result of capital shortfalls cannot be ruled out.
-Although the Landesbanks have improved their regulatory and economic capitalisation, they display a riskier business profile and higher leverage, which renders them more vulnerable to event risk or any renewed market disruption.
+Capital cannot be freely allocated to single members within S-Finanzgruppe, and the risk of new cases of distress as a result of capital shortfalls cannot be ruled out.
+Although the Landesbanks have improved their regulatory and economic capitalisation, they exhibit riskier business profiles and higher leverage, rendering them more vulnerable to event risk or to renewed market disruption.